SixArm/usv/doc/rfc/index.md

    ESC = U+241B Symbol for Escape (ESC)

    ETB = U+2417 Symbol for End of Transmission Block (ETB)

-   TODO:

-   * Add syntax for unicode_symbol_for_end_of_transmission.

-   * Add syntax for a level that contains units, records, groups, files.

 Henderson                    Informational                   [Section 2]